Skip to main content

 Frequently Asked Questions

-Creepy Shift: House For Sale is a survival simulation game with horror and mystery themes.
+Creepy Shift: House For Sale is a survival shooter game with horror, mystery and comedy themes.

 Creepy Shift: House For Sale is available on PC and Windows.